gurhantekoglu/gurhantekoglu/README.md

 ### Hi there 🤙

-Trying to constantly improve himself in software and management issues.
+Software developer, designer and data scientist.
 Willing to learn new programming languages.
 Student at Karadeniz Technical University, Department of Management Information Systems.